Green Beans with Glazed Pearl Onions

 - 4

-Place in oven and bake for 35-40 minutes, stirring gently every 10 minutes or so until evenly browned.
+In an oven casserole bowl (Pyrex, cast iron, etc.) gently toss onions with broth.
+Place in oven and bake 35-40 minutes, stirring gently every 10 minutes or so until evenly browned.

 Dunk beans in cold running tap water, then drain.

-Add beans to onions in the hot oven dish.
+Add beans to onions in hot oven dish.
 Toss and level.

 Pour mustard sauce over all.
 (Can refrigerate here if preparing a day ahead.)

-Cover with foil or lid, and bake at 350°F for 20 minutes or until well heated.
+Cover with foil or lid, bake at 350°F for 20 minutes or until well heated.

+The natural sugar in balsamic vinegar caramelizes the pearl onions with a dark glaze and adds a touch of sweetness to the mustard-vinegar sauce.
 Sugar-snap peas are a good substitute for green beans, but somewhat more expensive.
-Edamame peas also work well in this dish and add nice taste and texture.
-If you want to be adventurous and try fresh pearl onions from the produce section, be sure you know what you're taking on.
-Without proper blanching and chilling, they are very difficult to prepare.
+Edamame peas also work well in this dish for added taste and texture.
+If using fresh pearl onions from the produce section, proper blanching and chilling is essential for easier preparation.
 Frozen pearl (or "tiny") onions work just as well.
+Can be prepared a day ahead and refrigerated before final baking.

 Get Weekly Recipes